 PET-G behaves best in a closed chamber.
 To receive a perfect print, close the plastic covers of ZMorph VX.

 The rigid PET-G plastic can be used in many fields.
-The most popular applications are electronic devices housings, containers, bottles, transparent elements or photography accessories.
+The most popular applications are electronic devices housings, containers, bottles, transparent elements, personal protective equipment or photography accessories.
 Below you can see some sample prints made of PET-G.

 Health & Safety

 Although PET-G barely emits fumes and is not a toxic material, we recommend always working in a well-ventilated area.
 The fumes generated by melting plastic may cause dizziness and other unpleasant sensations.
 Should such a situation occur, stop work immediately and get some fresh air.
 If the symptoms do not stop, contact a doctor.

 The moving parts of ZMorph VX can suck in loose parts of your clothing or long hair.
 Touching the machine while working, especially the movable parts can also be dangerous.

 After the machine finishes the job, let it cool down before taking out your 3D printed PET-G model.

 Our branded series of 3D printing filaments was thoroughly tested on ZMorph VX Multitiool 3D Printers and combined with Voxelizer presets guarantee best results and no clogging.
 Visit the online store and get familiar with our offer.